armadillu/ofxRemoteUI/README.md

 3. Done!
 You can now control that param from your midi device.

 You can Save/Load your midi bindings from the "MIDI Bindings" window.
 For now, only int, float, enums and bools can be controlled from a midi controller.
+MIDI Sliders/ Knobs can be binded to float, int, enum and bool.
+Bools can be binded to piano keys.
 Bindings are lost when the app is quit.
 You can doubleclick any .midiBind file form the finder to load your previously saved bindings.